auth0/Auth0.swift/Documentation.docc/WebAuth/UserAgents.md

 `ASWebAuthenticationSession` is an API provided specifically for performing web-based authentication.
 It is not meant for general-purpose browsing, and exposes a pretty limited API. `ASWebAuthenticationSession` can be used with or without ephemeral sessions enabled –through the [`prefersEphemeralWebBrowserSession`](https://developer.apple.com/documentation/authenticationservices/aswebauthenticationsession/3237231-prefersephemeralwebbrowsersessio) option.

+> Note: `ASWebAuthenticationSession` supports using Universal Links as callback and logout URLs on iOS 174+ and macOS 14.4+.

 ### Without ephemeral sessions (the default)

 ```swift